By Sara Hoover

 Smothers handwrites the notes in class, types them and then e-mails them within three

-days to the student, Student Disability Services and a person at the library who converts
+days to the student, Disability Resources for Students and a person at the library

 Although Smothers could have used the camera pen, she found typing them more helpful